Dancing on Ice 2020 confirmed contestant line-up

 The previous I’m A Movie star… Get Me Out Of Right here! champion has joined the line-up for Dancing On Ice 2020.

-“I can’t even dance on a dance floor so Dancing on Ice is just a silly idea,” he stated because the information was introduced on Free Ladies.
+“I can’t even dance on a dance floor so Dancing on Ice is just a silly idea,” he stated because the information was introduced on Unfastened Girls.
 “I’m going to learn how to skate and I’ll do it with a smile on my face.”

 Partnered with: Alexandra Schauman